IanFinlayson/exploring-cs/chapter09.md

     quizzes.append(item)
 ```

-2. Have a certain value reserved to mean \"I\'m done now\".
+2. Have a certain value reserved to mean "I'm done now".
 A value
     used in this manner is called a *sentinel* value.
 If we are entering
     numbers that should always be positive, like quiz grades, then we
     can use -1 as the sentinel.